EMC China Lab

 (3) Each producer or repacker of art materials shall provide written standards for determining whether an art material has the potential to cause chronic adverse health effects.
 Each producer or repacker is responsible for submitting these standards to the committee, along with a list of art materials requiring hazard warning labels according to this section.

-(4) At the request of the committee, the producer or repacker of art materials shall submit product formulations and the standards used to determine whether the art material or its ingredients may cause chronic adverse health effects.
+(4) At the request of the committee, the producer or repacker of art materials shall submit product formULations and the standards used to determine whether the art material or its ingredients may cause chronic adverse health effects.

 (5) All art materials requiring long-term hazard labels under this section must include the name and address of the art material producer or repacker on the label, along with an appropriate phone number and a statement indicating that such materials are not suitable for children.